 ii.
 Anticipated duration of Processing: for the term of the Agreement.

 iii.
 Categories of Personal Data typically subject to Processing under the Agreement: all categories of Personal Data that MasterClass processes on behalf of Customer pursuant to the Agreement.

 iv.
 Typical categories of Data Subjects (i.e., the individuals to whom the Personal Data relate): Authorized Users.

 b.
 MasterClass will Process Personal Data: (1) to fulfill its obligations to Customer under the Agreement, including this DPA; (2) on Customer’s behalf; (3) to improve and develop the Enterprise Service; (4) in compliance with Data Privacy Laws.
 MasterClass will not sell and will not Process Personal Data except for purposes of providing the Enterprise Service consistent with the Agreement and as described herein.
-For purposes of this paragraph, “sell” shall have the meaning set forth in the CCPA.
+For purposes of this paragraph, “sell” shall have the meaning set forth in applicable Data Privacy Laws.

 c.
 If a Data Privacy Law to which MasterClass is subject requires MasterClass to Process Personal Data in a manner that conflicts with the terms of the Agreement or this DPA, MasterClass will inform Customer of that legal requirement before Processing, unless that law prohibits MasterClass from providing such information on important grounds of public interest within the meaning of Data Privacy Laws.